Great is death,

 Tho dirge I started first, sadly sinking and fainting, as warning and warning,

-To joyful shout reverse, and yet again bursting with joy.
+Yet varying ever-altering song, and yet again bursting with joy;

 I joyously sing the dead, the joy of death, joys of the thought of death,